National First XV Championship (New Zealand): Semifinal results table

 Below is a list of historical Top 4 semifinal results, with their New Zealand Super Rugby regions in brackets.

 In the event of a drawn semi-final at full-time (70min), the team that advances is determined by a number of different factors, as no extra time is played in 1st XV matches.
-The hierarchy of factors starts with which team scored the most tries in the match, followed by which team scored the first try in the match.
-If no tries have been scored in the match, the winner is decided by which team scored the first points in the match.
-Lastly, if the score is 0-0 at fulltime, the team that progresses is decided by the flip of a coin.
+The hierarchy begins with which team scored the most tries in the match, followed by which team scored the first try.
+If no tries have been scored, the winner is the team that scored the first points.
+If the score is 0–0 at fulltime, the team that progresses is decided by the flip of a coin.

-Third/fourth playoff matches were not played from 2002-2004 and from 2012-2014.
+Third/fourth playoff matches were not played from 2002 to 2004 and from 2012 to 2014.
 The losing semi-finalists from those years are treated as third-equal, as is the case with a drawn result in a normal 3rd/4th playoff match.